hwajinsh/markdown-cv/index.md

 `Expected: Jan 2024 - May 2024`
 __Exploring sensorimotor deficits in a mouse model of Rett syndrome__

-Under the supervision of Prof Ian Duguid
+Under the supervision of Prof Ian Duguid, Dissertation

+- Underraking a lab-based project employing high-speed video imaging, quantitative animal behaviour, DeepLabCut tools to explore complex motor behaviour in mice models of Rett syndrome

 ## Extracurricular Activities